Listening Series: Playing Spaces

 Curt Gambetta is a scholar, architectural designer and editor of Attention audio journal, together with Joseph Bedford.
 He is a fourth year PhD student in the School of Architecture at Princeton University, and holds a Bachelor’s degree from Vassar College and a Master of Architecture from Rice University.
 Prior to his studies at Princeton, he was the Peter Reyner Banham Fellow at the University at Buffalo School of Architecture and Planning, a teaching fellow at Woodbury University School of Architecture in Los Angeles and a resident of the Sarai program of the Centre for the Study of Developing Societies in Delhi, India.
 His design and research practice has included a number of public installations, salons and curatorial residencies at Lawndale Art Center in Houston, CEPA Gallery in Buffalo and WUHO Gallery in LA, as well as ongoing research about the architecture and urbanism of waste infrastructure (http://assemblyoftrash.net/).

-Anne Guthrie is an acoustician, composer, and French horn player living in Brooklyn, NY.
+Anne Guthrie is an acoustician, composer, and French horn player living in San Francisco.
 She studied music composition and English at the University of Iowa and architectural acoustics at Rensselaer Polytechnic Institute, where she completed her Ph.D in 2014.
 She works as an acoustic consultant at Arup in New York City.
 Her music combines her knowledge of acoustics and contemporary composition/improvisation.
 While Guthrie’s electronic music focuses on exploiting the natural acoustic phenomena of unique architectural spaces through minimal processing of field recordings, her composition explores the orchestration of non-musical sounds, speech in particular.
 Guthrie’s French horn playing focuses on electronic processing and extended techniques used in improvisatory settings, as a soloist and with Fraufraulein and Delicate Sen, among others.
 Further, her acoustics research centers on the use of ambisonics for stage acoustics.

 Daniel Neumann is a Brooklyn-based sound artist, organizer and audio engineer.
 He holds a master’s degree in media art from the Academy of Visual Art Leipzig and studied electronic music composition.
 Neumann’s practice engages hybrid installation-performance formats to explore how sound interacts with space and how spaces can be shaped by sound.
 He thinks of sound as an interdisciplinary field enabled by audio procedures.
 Neumann’s works have been presented at Pinacoteca Bellas Artes Universidad de Caldas, Loop Barcelona, MoMA PS1, Knockdown Center, Pratt Institute, Eyebeam, Sculpture Center and many other venues.
 As a curator, he runs an event series in NYC and Berlin (CT::SWaM) that engages in spatial sound works and focused listening.
 As a sound engineer, Neumann is the acoustic designer of The World Is Sound at the Rubin Museum and head engineer for Blank Forms, Alarm Will Sound, Diamanda Galás and David Guetta.
 In 2013-16, he was the head engineer for live events at MoMA PS1.
 See Daniel’s website http://danielneumann.org/ for samples of his work.